MAINTAINING A HOME

 Are you licensed?

-Before the electrician of your choice begins working on your home, ask to inspect their licence and registration cards to prove they are qualified.
-Registrations are state-based, so make sure they are allowed to work in your state.
+Before your electrician begins working on your home, ask to see their licence and registration cards so you know they’re qualified.
+Registrations are state based, so also make sure they’re allowed to work in your state.

 What’s the plan?